anandijain/fusion-models/README.md

 # houses some fusion models
 9/21 plan
+* GET POINT AND SHOOT WORKING
+* control solenoid with pico
 * drill holes into bottom plate for mounting
 * mount assembly to wood flatform
 * print maybe end stream
 * write the code that does a test where it shoots, rotates 90 degrees left and shoots again goes back right and shoots
 * 2 axis design?
+* use configurations to make both gears so i only need one model
+* cable notch hole in bottom plate
+* mounting holes in bottom plate
+done:

 done:
 * model solenoid with fusion sheet metal (30 mins)